Answering “What Can You Bring To The Company” (+ Examples)

 Using our flaws from the above list, we can come up with some example answers to this question quite easily.
-Remember, align yourself to either existing values by doing research about the company in advance.
+Remember, align yourself to either existing values by researching the company in advance.
 Or use common company issues that you can make an educated guess about.

 “I firmly believe that communication is a large part of effective collaboration.
-It’s not simply having good verbal communication skills, it’s also about remembering to communicate and learning how others like to be communicated to.
+It does not simply have good verbal communication skills; it’s also about remembering to communicate and learn how others like to communicate.
 In that sense, I’m able to bring connective tissue to the company.”

 “There’s not one company that I know of that doesn’t have one looming project that is far past due.
-It’s a very common case.
+It’s a pervasive case.
 I pride myself on being able to jump in, learn quickly, adapt fast, and move forward stuck projects.”